RACV Logo

 Day 23 - Rhine Gorge > Rüdesheim

-After breakfast, relax on the Sun Deck and admire the landscape as you cruise along the spectacular World Heritage-listed Rhine Gorge in the Upper Middle Rhine Valley, a 65-kilometre stretch of the river that is dotted with some 40 hilltop castles and fortresses that span a period of 1,000 years.
-Sailing down this section of the river is like being transported through the pages of a fairy tale book.
+Relax on board this morning as you cruise through the picturesque Rhine Gorge, where the landscapes could have been pulled from the pages of a fairytale.
+This 65-kilometre stretch of the river is dotted with some 40 hilltop castles and fortresses that span a period of 1,000 years.
+Look out for the Lorelei statue, dedicated to the tragic legend of a beautiful maiden.

-After lunch, you will disembark in Rüdesheim, a pretty town surrounded by steep vineyards that have been cultivating wine for a staggering two millennia.
-The charming town centre is filled with half-timbered houses lining cobbled streets, quaint shops selling trinkets such as cuckoo clocks, as well as a smattering of wine taverns and open-air beer gardens.
+This afternoon, disembark in Rüdesheim, a pretty town surrounded by steep vineyards that have been cultivating wine for more than two millennia.
+The charming town centre is filled with half-timbered houses lining cobbled streets, quaint shops selling trinkets such as traditional Christmas ornaments and cuckoo clocks, as well as a smattering of wine taverns and open-air beer gardens.

 Freechoice:

-Hike & Cable Car: Join a local guide for a hike through the rolling vineyards of Rudesheim, a wine region famous for its Riesling, and enjoy spectacular views of the countryside and Rhine River below.
+Hike & Cable Car: Join a local guide for a hike through the rolling vineyards of Rüdesheim and enjoy spectacular views of the countryside and Rhine River below.
 After your hike, board the cable car to return to town.

-This morning you will continue cruising towards Miltenberg.
-You may wish to spend the morning in the exclusive Salt Therapy Lounge, which provides natural anti-viral, anti-inflammatory and anti-bacterial properties.
+Relax on board this morning as you cruise towards Miltenberg.
+You may like to book a massage in the spa^ or relax in the exclusive Salt Therapy Lounge, which has natural anti-viral, anti-inflammatory and anti-bacterial properties.

-Today you will arrive in Miltenberg.
-Located on the banks of the River Main, this historic town is one of the best preserved in Germany, home to hundreds of pastel-coloured half-timbered houses and one of Germany’s oldest inns, Zum Riesen.
+This afternoon, dock in Miltenberg.
+Located on the banks of the River Main, this historic town is one of the best preserved in Germany, home to hundreds of pastel-coloured half-timbered houses and one of the country’s oldest inns, Zum Riesen.
+Today is all about connecting with culture and meeting the locals.

 Freechoice:

-Gamburg Castle tour: Transfer to the town of Gamburg, where we will have a guided tour of Gamburg Castle.
+Gamburg Castle tour: Visit the town of Gamburg for a guided tour of Gamburg Castle.
 Here you will also meet the Baron and Baroness for a private reception and learn about their modern aristocratic life over a glass of sparkling wine.

-Schnapps tasting: After an orientation tour and free time in Miltenberg, visit a local Schnapps distiller to understand how this fruit brandy is produced.
-Enjoy a tasting of the multiple flavours.
+Schnapps tasting: After an orientation tour and free time in Miltenberg, visit a local schnapps distiller to understand how this flavoured liqueur is produced.
+Enjoy a tasting of the multiple flavours before transferring to the town of Wertheim where you will meet your ship.

 Day 25 - Würzburg

-Today you will arrive in Würzburg.
-This Baroque city straddles the Main River in the heart of Franconian wine country.
+With its lavish Baroque and Rococo architecture, you’ll be captivating by the glamorous port of Würzburg.
+This city straddles the Main River in the heart of Franconian wine country.
 Surrounded by undulating vineyards, Würzburg is home to a World Heritage-listed palace, a dominating hilltop fortress, the 15th century Old Main Bridge, and three universities, including Bavaria’s oldest.

 Freechoice:

-Guided city tour & Würzburg Residence: A short transfer via coach is needed to get to the Würzburg Residence, a Baroque palace surrounded by manicured gardens.
-Upon arrival, guests will be taken on a guided tour of the palace to see its most beautiful rooms, many of which feature valuable paintings, tapestries and period furniture.
-Afterwards, take a short stroll into the city, where you will have some free time.
-Explore the shopping area and the many coffee houses, pubs and restaurants; if you’re feeling energetic, you can climb up to Marienberg Fortress.
+Walking tour and Würzburg Residence: Visit the Würzburg Residence, a Baroque palace surrounded by manicured gardens, for a guided tour to see its many valuable paintings, tapestries and period furniture.
+Then take a short stroll into the city for some free time.

-This afternoon, sit back with a drink on the Sun Deck or in the privacy of your suite as you enjoy the scenery while sailing towards to city of Bamberg.
+This afternoon, sit back with a drink on the Sun Deck or in the privacy of your suite as you enjoy the scenery while cruising towards to city of Bamberg.

 Day 26 - Bamberg

 Built on seven hills, this World Heritage-listed town has surprises at every turn.
-Intersected by rivers and canals, enchanting Bamberg has an Old Town resplendent with cobblestoned streets and well-preserved medieval buildings.
-A charming Old Town Hall which occupies an island on its own, a Gothic and Romanesque-style cathedral and the Old and New Residences – comprising an episcopal palace, a pretty ‘Little Venice’ and a 12th century castle that teeters on the highest of the seven hills – are some of the incredible places you’ll see during your guided city tour.
+Intersected by rivers and canals, Bamberg’s Old Town is resplendent with cobblestoned streets and well-preserved medieval buildings.
+Admire the charming Town Hall which occupies an island on its own, a Gothic and Romanesque-style cathedral, and the Old and New Residences – comprising an episcopal palace, a pretty ‘Little Venice’ and a 12th century castle that teeters on the highest of the seven hills.

 Freechoice:

-Stay in Bamberg or choose to explore further afield with this afternoon’s Scenic Freechoice tours:
+Stay in Bamberg or choose to explore further afield:

-Bamberg Old Town Tour: Bamberg is known for its charming World Heritage-listed Old Town, one of Europe’s largest intact old town centres.
+Guided tour of Bamberg Old Town: Bamberg is known for its charming World Heritage-listed Old Town, one of Europe’s largest intact old town centres.
 Learn about its fascinating history as you wander through stunning Medieval and Baroque buildings on a guided city tour.

 Excursion to Coburg: Journey via coach to Coburg.
-The city overlooked by an impressive castle, often considered one of the largest and best-preserved forts in Germany.
-Visit the castle which now houses a fascinating museum showcasing a large collection of carriages, weapons, armoury and paintings by many renowned artists.
+Visit the impressive castle, which looks over the city, and is considered one of the largest and best-preserved forts in Germany.
+Its museum houses a large collection of carriages, weapons, armoury and paintings by renowned artists.

 Day 27 - Nuremberg

-You will arrive in Nuremberg, Bavaria’s second-largest city, early this morning.
-Boasting an Old Town protected by an ancient city wall, where the most enchanting Christmas Markets are held every December, this city is dominated by one of the most significant imperial forts of the Holy Roman Empire, the 12th century Imperial Castle, which was the preferred residence of German kings.
+Arrive in Nuremberg, Bavaria’s second-largest city,where the Old Town is protected by an ancient city wall.
+The city is dominated by one of the most significant imperial forts of the Holy Roman Empire, the 12th century Imperial Castle, which was the preferred residence of German kings.

 Freechoice:

-Make your choice from this today’s Scenic Freechoice experiences:
+Make your choice from today’s Scenic Freechoice experiences:

-Walking tour of the Old Town: You will drive into Nuremberg’s city centre, passing by the city walls and courthouse before arriving at Augustinerstrasse.
-From here, your local guide will take you on a walking tour of Nuremberg to see the Imperial Castle, which overlooks the city, St. Egidien’s Church and the market square.
+Guided tour of Nuremberg Old Town: Drive into Nuremberg’s city centre, passing by the ancient city walls, then join your local guide for a walking tour of the Old Town to see the Imperial Castle, St. Egidien’s Church and the market square.

 Day 28 - Regensburg